 Bug spray and Anti-malaria prophylactics for your safari trips

 It is definitely important to have a complete medical checkup before going on a safari holiday.
 You could also ask your doctor for advice on what type of medications you should bring especially for malaria.
 You could also bring medication for diarrhea, headaches, and dehydration.
 Aside from that, you should bring hand sanitizer or wet wipes as well.
 Also, do not forget to bring your bug spray to keep those annoying bugs at bay.

 Camera for your photo safari

 Do not forget to bring a camera to capture moments and memories of your wildlife safari trip.
 Bring plenty of extra memory cards and batteries just in case you run out.
 Aside from the animals, there are also plenty of stunning landscapes and people to look forward to.
 There are a lot of beautiful things on the safari that you never get to see every day and would be a waste not to take pictures of.
 Capture the beauty of the safari and never miss a moment in the wild.

 Binoculars for your wildlife safari

-Like any other trip outside the country, it is best to be prepared by researching about the country you will be visiting and what you should bring.
+Like any other trip outside the country, it is best to be prepared by researching the country you will be visiting and what you should bring.
 Take note of your airline’s restrictions when it comes to your luggage.
 Most international flights have limits of 20 to 30kg.
 If your safari travel includes a light aircraft transfer, the baggage limit is usually 12kg per person.
-Do not forget that your passport, visa, tickets and immunization records needs to be accessible but also safe.
+Do not forget that your passport, visa, tickets, and immunization records need to be accessible but also safe.